Marcos-Campanha/JogoCPP_LabProg/README.md

 ## Battle between armies

-Before each fight, each army's state (alive soldiers, HP e Power) are printed on the screen and a new fight is announced between a good soldier and an evil soldier.
+Before each fight, each army's state (alive soldiers, HP and Power) are printed on the screen and a new fight is announced between a good soldier and an evil soldier.

-After the end of the fight, a new fight is announced, prioritizing the soldiers who haven't fought yet, until one of the armies gets completely eliminated.
+After the end of the fight, a new fight is announced, prioritizing the soldiers who haven't fought yet, until one of the armies is completely eliminated.

-Each turn's actions are also presented on the screen.
+Actions from each turn are also displayed on the screen.

-> All actions and the whole battle informations are saved on the file *data/battle_log.txt*
+> All actions and the entire battle information are saved in the file *data/battle_log.txt*